 - Check the 'Is This A Tour?' box – this makes it a 'Tour Event' – and choose either 'UK' or 'International'

-- Add each of the venue addresses – click 'Add Another Item' to add another address
+- Add each of the venue addresses – click 'Add Another Item' to add another address.
+You must first either save as draft or publish the event before seeing the option to 'add another item' to addresses.

 - Fill in the rest of the information and add images as normal

-- If it's an international tour, choose any key country just under status and before the publish button
+- If it's an international tour in multiple countries, choose any of the key countries (find this under the Sattus section and before the publish button).

 - Click 'Publish' and follow the next instructions below.